Why We Chose The Batteries That We Use

 For small lithium backup systems, we use the SolarEdge “StorEdge” with the LG Chem wall mounted battery.
 This turnkey 9.8kWh backup solution can handle most small appliances with ease.
 The LG battery is rated for 27.4MWh of energy throughput and warrantied for 10 years.

-For large lithium backup systems, we use Schneider XW series of equipment combined with either the Iron Edison lithium bank, or soon the LG RESU10 48v version, expected to become available sometime in 2018.
-The Iron Edison lithium batteries are American-made but cost around 3 times a comparable lead acid solution.
-Therefore, for backup situations where the battery sits on stand-by most of its life and space or weight isn’t an issue, lead-acid is a better choice.
+For large lithium backup systems, we use Schneider XW series of equipment combined with either the Iron Edison lithium bank or Discover AES.
+The Iron Edison lithium batteries are American-made but cost around 3 times a comparable lead acid solution for similar capacity, and the Discover batteries from Taiwan are also much more costly, but both have their applications.
+In general, for larger backup situations where the battery sits on stand-by most of its life and space or weight isn’t an issue, lead-acid is a better choice.

 About our lead-acid batteries:

 When it comes to lead-acid, quality matters.
-Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made using a sustainable manufacturing process.
-Most of the lead in DEKA’s new lead batteries is recycled from old lead batteries.
+Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made in Pennsylvania using a sustainable manufacturing process.
+Most of the lead in DEKA’s new lead batteries is recycled from old batteries.
+You may hear “lead-acid” and think, “that’s ancient technology”.
+While this is true, lead-acid technology is still evolving today, and modern lead-acid batteries are many orders of magnitude better than the ones of years’ past.

 The lead batteries that we use are of the deep cycle variety, meaning they are built with thicker plates to withstand heavier use.
 Compared to a typical starting battery, they are much more robust and capable when drawn down repeatedly.
 Additionally, they are sealed or SLA type lead-acid.
 We do not install flooded batteries which emit dangerous gases and can leak acid.

 For most lead systems we use the DEKA Unigy II line, an industrial AGM bank consisting of a single string of 2v cells.
-This battery bank is rated at 1800 cycles at 50% DOD, and can sit on stand-by for a decade or more!
+Originally intended for telecom backup systems, this battery bank is rated at 1800 cycles at 50% DOD, and can sit on stand-by for a decade or more!

 Mountain View Solar has the most off-grid and battery backup experience in the mid-atlantic area.
 Our systems are clean and compact, built to last over twice as long as competitor’s designs.